 This course is the third practicum clinical field experience designed to provide opportunity for students to expand and apply their advanced skills in assessment, diagnosis, and management of care for the adult and geriatric population with stable, chronic, and acute illness in the primary care setting.
+Students in the clinical setting will function under the guidance and in collaboration with their clinical preceptor.
+Students continue to develop knowledge and skills within the nurse practitioner role domains and the Advanced Practice level of the AACN's Essential Core Competencies for Nursing Education.
+This course requires a minimum of 200 and max of 250 practicum hours.
+This course may require a 1-day on-campus competency.

+The focus of this course is to synthesize learning and apply critical thinking skills needed for safe, transition to NP practice.

-Students in the clinical setting will function more independently under preceptor supervision.
-Students demonstrate competence within the nurse practitioner role domains of: 1) health promotion, health protection, disease prevention and treatment; 2) nurse practitioner-patient relationship; 3) teaching-coaching; 4) professional role; 5) managing and negotiating health care delivery systems; 6) monitoring and ensuring the quality of health care practice; and 7) cultural competence.
+Students will continue building knowledge and skills within the nurse practitioner role domains: 1) health promotion, health protection, disease prevention and treatment; 2) nurse practitioner-patient relationships; 3) teaching-coaching; 4) professional role; 5) managing and negotiating health care delivery systems; 6) monitoring and ensuring the quality of health; 7) cultural competence.